bitlayer-org/bitlayer-org.github.io/docs/Learn/Introduction/Introduction.md

 The ingenious integration of Bitcoin smart contracts and Ethereum compatibility sets Bitlayer apart, verifying the integrity of Bitlayer's transactions and ensuring a high level of security, decentralization, and resistance to censorship.
 These achievements are made possible through recent advancements in cryptography, blockchain protocol design, and hardware optimization.

-For detailed insights into our technical architecture, please refer to the [Bitlayer Technical Architecture section](/docs/Introduction/TechnicalArchitecture).
+For detailed insights into our technical architecture, please refer to the [Bitlayer Technical Architecture section](/docs/Learn/Introduction/TechnicalArchitecture).

 ### Can I Start Using Bitlayer Today?

-According to our [roadmap](/docs/Introduction/Roadmap), we, the Bitlayer Mainnet-V1 has launched and we are also glad to offer a testnet environment where you can experiment with Bitlayer's capabilities.
-Please refer to our [Quick Start Guide](/docs/Build/QuickStart) to get started with our test network and explore the infinite possibilities of Bitcoin on both Bitlayer Testnet and Mainnet.
+According to our [roadmap](/docs/Learn/Introduction/Roadmap), we, the Bitlayer Mainnet-V1 has launched and we are also glad to offer a testnet environment where you can experiment with Bitlayer's capabilities.
+Please refer to our [Quick Start Guide](/docs/Build/Getting-Started/QuickStart) to get started with our test network and explore the infinite possibilities of Bitcoin on both Bitlayer Testnet and Mainnet.

 ### What Lies Ahead for Bitlayer?
 We have launched the Bitlayer Mainnet-V1 in early April, our journey to further security&decentralization is far from over.
 We are committed to decentralizing each component of the stack, ensuring a resilient and robust network.
 Stay updated on our progress by following our [Twitter](https://twitter.com/BitLayerLabs) or joining our active [Discord](https://discord.com/invite/GGSjNyD8nj) / [Telegram](https://t.me/bitlayerofficial) community.
-You can also connect with us on [Medium](https://medium.com/@Bitlayer) to stay abreast of the latest Bitlayer developments.
+You can also read our [Blog](https://blog.bitlayer.org/) to stay abreast of the latest Bitlayer developments.